System Development Life Cycle

 Planning

 In every process to take, planning is a vital component of it.
-The planning process illustrates and decides if there is a need or not of a new system in order to achieve the goal of a specific business.
-This is the starting plan for any specific business for them to know the reason behind their inquiring to resources, in order to build new infrastructures or improvement of their business’ process.
+The planning process illustrates and decides if there is a need for a new system to achieve a specific business's goal.
+This is the starting plan for any business to know the reason behind their inquiry about resources to build new infrastructures or improve their business process.
 The company seeks to achieve the expectations needed.
-This stage has the purpose of finding the problem’s scope and eventually possible solutions.
-Some terms that must be considered in this stage are the time, resources, benefits, costs, and so many more.
+This stage aims to find the problem's scope and, eventually, possible solutions.
+Some terms that must be considered in this stage are time, resources, benefits, costs, etc.

 System Requirements and Analysis

-After the process of planning, the next stages is the requirements and analysis of the system.
+After the planning process, the following stage is the requirements and analysis of the system.
 The next stage involves the problem source and the actor solution they need to overcome this.
-Various ways and solutions are given and eventually undergoes analyzation to gather some ideas for the possible and final solution in order to achieve the goal of a business.
-The analysis of a system is important in order to provide possible solutions, what tactics needed to achieve the expectations, and the people responsible for doing this.
+Various ways and solutions are given and, eventually, undergo analysis to gather ideas for the possible and final solution to achieve a business's goal.
+Analyzing a system is essential to provide potential solutions, what tactics are needed to achieve the expectations, and the people responsible for doing this.

 System’s Design

-This stage involves consideration of every part of the system such as the (software, hardware, and structure) for its function properly for the process of achieving improvement and the goal.
+This stage involves considering every part of the system, such as the (software, hardware, and structure) for its function correctly to achieve improvement and the goal.

 Development

-This stage involves the real work needed in order to achieve the goal.
-Network engineers, programmers and other else works together to do the project.
-This is also considered as the start of production which is vital to finish the project on time.
-A flowchart is used as a guide for the smooth flow of every process being taken.
+This stage involves the actual work needed to achieve the goal.
+Network engineers, programmers, and others work together to do the project.
+This is also considered the start of production, vital to finishing the project on time.
+A flowchart is used as a guide for the smooth flow of every process.

 Integration and Testing

 The fifth stage involves the testing and integration of the project.
-Quality Analysts do their job to test and check the finished project.
+Quality Analysts do their job of testing and checking the finished project.
 Repetition is possible if errors and bugs are seen in it.
-Validation of the project is also involved in this stage to ensure the capability of the project to help a business in achieving its goals.
+Validation of the project is also involved in this stage to ensure the capability of the project to help a business achieve its goals.

 Implementation

-This stage involves the implementation of the newly developed system into the old system through a cut-over.
-This stage is considered as the riskiest one especially in time of instalment and implementation.
+This stage involves implementing the newly developed system into the old system through a cut-over.
+This stage is considered the riskiest, especially during installment and implementation.

 Operations and Maintenance